 Everyone over the age of four or five should visit the dentist for a professional hygiene appointment twice per year.
 Dental Designs of Bountiful prefers to help you maintain optimal oral health so that you never have to worry about gum disease and other health concerns.
-We invite you to call 801-295-7171 to learn more about dental hygiene in Bountiful, Utah, and schedule an appointment with Dr. Duke.
+We invite you to call 801-295-7171 to learn more about dental hygiene in Bountiful, Utah, and schedule an appointment with Dr. Duke and Dr. Jarvis.

 The word periodontal means “around the tooth”.
 Periodontal disease attacks the gums and the bone that support the teeth.
 Plaque is a sticky film of food debris, bacteria, and saliva.
 If plaque is not removed, it turns into calculus (tartar).
 When plaque and calculus are not removed, they begin to destroy the gums and bone.
 Periodontal disease is characterized by red, swollen, and bleeding gums.